 ISLAMABAD: The Supreme Court Bar Association (SCBA) and Pakistan Bar Council (PBC) expressed grave concern over the promulgation of the Ordinance amending the Supreme Court (Practice and Procedure) Act, 2023.

-The federal government, on Friday, enacted the Supreme Court (Practice and Procedure) Amendment Ordinance, 2024, introducing a few changes in the Act 2023, particularly, in Section 2(1) under that a three-member judges committee of the apex court decides on the formation of the SC benches and cases related to human rights.
+The federal government, on Friday, enacted the Supreme Court (Practice and Procedure) Amendment Ordinance, 2024, introducing a few changes in the Act 2023, particularly, in Section 2(1) under which a three-member judges committee of the apex court decides on the formation of the SC benches and cases related to human rights.

 President Zardari signs SC (Practice and Procedure) Amendment Ordinance 2024